-Meet the Ex-con Who Ties Himself to Trump
+Meet the ex-con who ties himself to Trump

 Born in Russia in March 1966, Sater immigrated to Brooklyn as a grade schooler, escaping rampant anti-Semitism.
 As a hot-headed 25-year-old Wall Street trader, Sater had his first brush with notoriety when he drove the jagged stem of a glass into a fellow trader in a barroom altercation.
 He was convicted in 1993 and spent 15 months behind bars, walking free in September 1995.

-Lesson learned?
-Maybe not.
 The conviction cost him his brokerage license, which in turn led him to team up with childhood friends involved in an illicit stock-manipulation scheme.
-One of those friends?
-Gennady “Gene” Klotsman, a Russian-American who as it happens, according to a story last year in the Moscow Times, was drinking with Sater on the ill-fated night of the stabbing in 1991.
+One of those friends: Gennady “Gene” Klotsman, a Russian-American who, as it happens, according to a story last year in the Moscow Times, was drinking with Sater on the ill-fated night of the stabbing in 1991.

 Sater and Klotsman teamed up to form White Rock Partners in the late 1990s.
 Unluckily for them, their activities there put them in the headlights of what became a broad federal probe into stock manipulation known as Operation Uptick.